-Record Player Needles: The Best Detailed Guide
+Record Player Needles: Explore The Best Detailed Guide

 The record player comprises various parts and each part works in tandem.
 One such is a needle, commonly known as a stylus, which plays an important role in producing audio from the record.